palladians/path-gpt/README.md

 Generate JSON file out of CWD recursive contents.
 Could be helpful to train custom GPTs with your repo.

+The tool respects your `.gitignore` and omits NPM lock files.

+This is a Proof of Concept.

 ## Run

 ```bash